A Guide To PFAS Treatment In Drinking Water

 Engaging With The Community About PFAS

 Addressing public concerns and building trust is essential for successful PFAS removal efforts.
-Utilities should be open and honest about the challenges and limitations of PFAS treatment technologies and the compliance costs that may individuals and communities.
+Utilities should be open and honest about the challenges and limitations of PFAS treatment technologies and the compliance costs that may affect individuals and communities.
 Providing clear, science-based information and responding to customer inquiries can help utilities establish credibility and earn the public's trust.

 Future Outlook For PFAS Removal And Discharge